Financial-Times/dotcom-reliability-kit/docs/getting-started/handling-errors.md

 });
 ```

 With this checking in place you can be confident that your error logging (and any dashboards powered by it) will display easy to understand errors and make debugging much easier.
-However this checking is quite simplistic.
-What if we make multiple API requests, any of which can fail?
+However, this checking is quite simplistic; what if we make multiple API requests, any of which can fail?

 ### Multiple try/catch blocks